eceltov/V3Project/README.md

 The user study was conducted in two iterations.
 Initially, only the annotator that allowed skipping frames was presented to the users, but it was later reasoned that allowing users to skip frames would lead to biases that could not be easily mitigated, such as a lack of annotations of hard to describe objects (i.e., frames containing only rocks).
-Therefore, the second annotator was made and distributed to the users alongside new instructions, which had the sole addition of the paragraph detailing the second annotator (TODO: fact check whether it is a single paragraph).
+Therefore, the second annotator was made and distributed to the users.

 In total, 12 users partook in the study, half of which had prior experience with localization research, and the other half had no knowledge of the field.
 741 unique annotations were collected, 486 of which were obtained with the annotator that allowed to skip frames (skippable annotations), and the remaining 255 were obtained with the annotator that forced the users to annotate at least one object per frame (non-skippable annotations).